Linear model reduction using spectral proper orthogonal decomposition: Examples

 Figure~\ref{fig:st_err_vs_modes} shows the accuracy over a range of mode numbers.
-Once again, the proposed method produces error two orders of magnitude lower than does POD-Galerkin.
-The dashed lines are again the error just due to projecting the solution into the space spanned by the respective modes.
+Once again, the proposed method produces error two orders of magnitude lower than that of the POD-Galerkin model.
+The dashed lines are again the representation error.
 The error of the POD projection is a lower bound for the POD-Galerkin error, as well as any spatial Petrov-Galerkin method, such as balanced truncation.
-We see that in this problem, like in the Ginzburg-Landau problem, the SPOD-method far undershoots even this bound, and is indeed fairly close to its own error bound.
+We see that in this problem, like in the Ginzburg-Landau problem, the SSOP model far outperforms even this bound and is indeed fairly close to its own error bound.

 Figure~\ref{fig:st_deim_timing} shows the CPU time required to solve the scalar transport problem.
-The SPOD Petrov-Galerkin method is slightly faster in this case than POD-Galerkin.
+The SSOP model is slightly faster in this case than the POD-Galerkin one.
 Too few modes are used to see the asymptotic linear scaling with the number of modes.
 Timing results from using DEIM to remove the $N_f$ scaling are also shown for both methods, and the DEIM-augmented version of the method is described in Appendix~\ref{App:DEIM}.
-In the appendix, we also show that there is no noticeable decrease in error, and discuss some drawbacks of the augmented version of the method.
+There, we show that the error is not meaningfully affected by the DEIM approximation, but we also discuss some drawbacks of the augmented version of the method.